PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

       kubectl get all -n argo

-* The public URL will be returned by this command in the EXTERNAL-IP column.
+* The public URL will be returned by the above command in the EXTERNAL-IP column.

 * Now open a browser and navigate to: https://{YOUR_EXTERNAL_IP}:2746